 In 2013, the Ministry of Sciences, Research and Art of Baden-Württemberg, in cooperation with the Linden Museum, initiated the process with Namibian counterparts that would lead to the restitution of the bible and whip ascribed to the Namibian national hero, Hendrik Witbooi.
-The restitution eventually took place in February 2019.
-While this political event has received considerable attention in the national and international press, parallel background efforts to reconsider colonial museum collections have been less visible.
-Between 2016 and 2018, Gesa Grimme carried out provenance research on the Linden Museum's Namibia collection, next to collections from Cameroon and the Bismarck-Archipelago.
+The restitution eventually took place in stuttgart/ to collections from Cameroon and the Bismarck-Archipelago.[2]
 Since late 2018, the museum continues this effort by employing two provenance researchers, including myself.
 These two positions are related to two initiatives.
 First, the Linden Museum is part of the initiative for ethnological museums created by the German Federal Cultural Foundation in 2018.
-Together with the MARKK in Hamburg and the Grassi Museum in Leipzig, the Linden Museum receives funding over the course of three years to support processes of renewal.
-Secondly, the Linden Museum joined several other cultural institutions in Baden-Württemberg in the so-called "Namibia Initiative", with the aim to establish ongoing relationships with their Namibian counterparts.
+Together with the MARKK in Hamburg and the Grassi Museum in Leipzig, the Linden Museum receives funding over the course of three years to support processes of renewal.[3]
+Secondly, the Linden Museum joined several other cultural institutions in Baden-Württemberg in the so-called "Namibia Initiative", with the aim to establish ongoing relationships with their Namibian counterparts.[4]
 In this essay I address the role which a close attention to museum objects, the recognition of an extended materiality, and indeed past and present textual and photographic descriptions of objects may play in provenance research and consequently in restitution processes.